odpi/egeria/open-metadata-resources/open-metadata-labs/README.md

 Each notebook describes a scenario from the
 [Coco Pharmaceuticals](https://github.com/odpi/data-governance/tree/master/docs/coco-pharmaceuticals)
-case study, focusing on a challenge that one or more of the personas face and how they approached the solution.
+case study, focusing on a challenge that one or more of the personae face and how they approached the solution.

 The calls to the Egeria APIs necessary to complete the challenge are encoded in the notebook so you can experiment with the APIs.

-The open metadata labs can be used for individual study, as part of a class and / or as the basis of a workbook for using Egeria within a specific organization.
+These labs can be used for individual study, as part of a class and / or as the basis of a workbook for using Egeria within a specific organization.

 ## Running the Labs